FAQ: Family Medicine Program

 How are U of T Family Medicine residents treated on off service rotations?

-The program directors and chief residents at each site work hard to ensure that the family medicine residents are receiving the respect they deserve.
-Overall, family medicine residents are treated very well on off-service rotations at U of T.
+The program directors and chief residents at each site work hard to ensure that the Family Medicine residents are receiving the respect they deserve.
+Overall, Family Medicine residents are treated very well on off-service rotations at U of T.

 What is call like?
 How often?
 How grueling?

 The call schedule adheres to guidelines set out in the PARO-CAHO Agreement and depends both on the hospital site and the specific rotation.
-Residents will do no more than 1 in 4 in-hospital call or 1 in 3 home calls.
+Residents will do no more than 1 in 4 in-hospital calls or 1 in 3 home calls.
 Traditionally, rotations like internal medicine and general surgery have more rigorous call schedules, while other rotations involve less frequent call.